omniosorg/omnios-extra/README.md

 #### Multiple Versions

 Further, the version number of the package should not be included unless more than one version of the software is being packaged.
-The naming scheme with `application-x.y` symbolizes that the application install directories contain a major version number.
+The naming scheme with `application-x.y` symbolises that the application install directories contain a major version number.
 Meaning bugfix only releases would replace a previous version, but a new major version would NOT necessarily replace an existing one.
 Meaning you could install multiple versions of perl of python or even some obscure tool in parallel.
 The mediated symlinks allow you to coose the default version, but the other versions would still be accessible by using a direct path.

 ## Structure of an OmniOS package